-The mesh, when added to concrete gives it strength and support, which prevents it from cracking.
+The mesh, when added to concrete provides additional strength and support, which helps to prevent it from cracking.

 It’s very similar to the way regular reinforcing steel bar is used to add strength to concrete structures.

-Steel mesh usually comes in precut sizes, but that isn’t always suitable, especially when you need a large number of sheets cut into various sizes.
+Steel mesh usually comes in pre-cut sizes, but this isn’t always suitable, especially when a large number of sheets need to be cut into various sizes.

-In this case, the sheets can be cut and fabricated to fit the specific need before it arrives on site, which saves a lot of time trying to cut and bend mesh during construction.
+In this case, the sheets can be cut and fabricated to fit the specific needs of the project using custom mesh before it arrives on-site, this saves the time required to cut and bend mesh during construction.

-The engineer specifies what kind of steel reinforcing is required, but the site team will then determine if it’s more economical to use custom mesh instead of standard steel mesh sheets.
+The engineer determines the specifications of the steel reinforcing, but the site team will then determine if it’s more economical to use custom mesh or standard steel mesh sheets.